Options vs. Stocks: Key Takeaways

-Trading options vs. stocks has been a hotly debated topic amongst traders for decades.
+Trading options vs. stocks has been a hotly debated topic among traders for decades.

 Table of Contents